For Students

 • Required sections: Title, Purpose/Question, Hypothesis, Materials, Procedure, Results, Conclusion, References

-• Use clear headers, legible font (minimum 18pt for body text), and consistent color scheme
+• Use clear headers, legible font (minimum 18pt for body text), and a consistent color scheme

 • Charts and graphs should be large enough to read from two feet away